Frist Art Museum

 Skills and Abilities:

-- Ability to strategize and problem solve;
+- Ability to create budgets and work within budget.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Demands may include: